FREQUENTLY ASKED QUESTIONS

 What will the accommodations be like?

 Accommodations will be in comfortable hotels and residences.
 The majority of our student accommodations are twin-, triple- or quad-occupancy depending on location.
 All hotels have areas available for studying and writing.
 All of our hotels and residences offer comfort and safety.
 Internet access in common spaces will also be available, where possible.
-In Iceland, students may be in hostels and/or private dormitories.
+In some locations, students may be in hostels and/or private dormitories.

 What is the class size?